 These small size scallops have found a ready market in the recipe dish processing sector and a robust market has been developed.
-The primary market for Clearwater's Argentine scallops is France which represented 66% of sales in 2013, and other European countries, with 10% of 2013 sales.
-These small size scallops have found a ready market in the recipe dish processing sector and a market in France has been developed.
-However, Clearwater has also developed a market in North America which represented 23% of sales in 2013.
+The primary market for Clearwater's Argentine scallops is France which represented 69% of sales in 2014, and other European countries, with 9% of 2014 sales.
+However, Clearwater has also developed a market in North America which represented 20% of sales in 2014.
 Management believes there is a growing interest in the value-added segment as the food industry commits to finding new ways to make seafood more convenient for the consumer.
 This trend should support growing demand for the quality product produced by Clearwater's frozen-at-sea processing methods.